-Further, the modified requirement to substitute the ECHU's with standard AHU type accommodation will in itself result in a cost reduction of some £330,000, producing a commensurate improvement in viability.
-The cumulative effect of this reduction together with the other discharges/modifications proposed in this application are duly reflected in the Viability Report and the viability analyses therein justifying the changes sought to the \$106 Agreement.
+Consequential modifications to be made to Paragraphs 15 and 15.1 to insert reference type accommodation will in itself result in a cost reduction of some £330,000, producing a commensurate improvement in viability.
+The cumulative effect of this reduction together with the other discharges/modifications proposed in this application are duly reflected in the Viability Report and the viability analyses therein justifying the changes sought to the s106 Agreement.